-Property and assets underpin the continual reform of public services.
-They are a catalyst for change and provide opportunities for cashable savings and efficiencies to be made.
+Property and assets underpin public sector reform; they are a catalyst for change and provide opportunities for cashable savings and efficiencies to be made.

 The Council's built assets also enable development opportunities and help create jobs in the Borough, significantly contributing towards cultural change, reform and delivery of the "Local Plan" growth drivers.